THE CITY OF GLOUCESTER CITY

 C. Nothing contained herein shall be construed to deny or restrict the City of its rights, responsibilities and authority under R.S.
 40A, or any other national, state or local laws or regulations.

 D. The City agrees that it will not establish new work rules or regulations or modify or amend existing work rules or regulations governing wages, hours, working conditions or any other Article of this agreement, without prior consultation with the Union through the President or his designee.

 The FMBA Local No. 251 and employees assure and pledge to the City that their goals and purpose are such as to not permit strikes by employees, nor work stoppages, slowdowns, or any other such method which would interfere with service to the public or violate the Constitution and laws of the State of New Jersey; and the FMBA Local No. 251 employees will not permit such activities nor encourage other employees to initiate the same; and the FMBA Local No. 251 and employees will not support anyone acting contrary to the provisions.

 B. A schedule shall be posted for vacation selection for each rank and shall not be combined with any other employees of the department.
-All other areas of vacation selection and scheduling shall be done in accordance with established past practices.
+All other areas of vacation selection and scheduling shall be done in accordance with this Superior Fire Officers collective bargaining agreement.

-C. The City will buy back, unused vacation time on an hour for hour basis with approval of the Chief.
+C. Vacation Sell Back.
+The City will buy back, unused vacation time on an hour for hour basis with approval of the Chief.
 Vacation time may be sold at any time during the year and paid by single check, not to be combined with any other pay.